Frequently Asked Questions

 I am an International student, but I have a Bachelors and/or Master’s degree from a United States University, do I still need to the TOEFL exam?

-If you have received a Bachelor’s and/Master’s degree from higher education institution located in the United States you do not need to take the TOEFL or IELTS exam.
+If you have received a Bachelor’s and/or Master’s degree from higher education institution located in the United States you do not need to take the TOEFL or IELTS exam.

 Where can I find more information regarding the Graduate School’s or the Physics departments specific application requirements and guidelines, and procedures?